d2l-ai/d2l-en/chapter_appendix_math/maximum-likelihood.md

 ## A Concrete Example

 Let us see how this works in a concrete example.
-Suppose we have a single parameter $\theta$ representing the probability that a coin flip is heads.
+Suppose that we have a single parameter $\theta$ representing the probability that a coin flip is heads.
 Then the probability of getting a tails is $1-\theta$, and so if our observed data $X$ is a sequence with $n_H$ heads and $n_T$ tails, we can use the fact that independent probabilities multiply to see that

 $$
 P(X \mid \theta) = \theta^{n_H}(1-\theta)^{n_T}.